St. Louis County Library: History

-Collections & Services
+Collections and services

 Items available to borrow include books, DVDs, CDs, audiobooks, video games, binoculars, laptops (along with WiFi hotspots), fishing equipment, musical instruments, projectors, and telescopes.
 Patrons also have access to various online resources, downloadable eBooks, audiobooks, magazines, and some web streaming content (movies and TV).

 The loan period for all materials is 21 days, except for MOBIUS Books (28 days), and MOBIUS Audiovisual (AV) equipment (10 days).

 In addition to books and other library materials, SLCL offers free programs and services including computer classes, small business assistance, job help, storytimes, STEM programming, summer and winter reading clubs, individualized help, and more.
 Individual branches offer a variety of programs as well as public computers, meeting spaces, free public WiFi, fax services, printing, document, and book scanning.

 St. Louis County Library is a part of MOBIUS—a partnership of libraries providing patrons with access to over 60 million items from academic, special, and public libraries.
 Patrons can request MOBIUS materials through the MOBIUS online catalog with delivery to their local branch in less than five days.

-Borrowing Limits
+Borrowing limits

 There a maximum number of each type of item a patron can have checked out at one time.
 The limits are: